ethereum/sourcify/services/server/README.md

   solcRepo: "/tmp/solc-bin/linux-amd64", // The path to the solc binaries on the filesystem
   solJsonRepo: "/tmp/solc-bin/soljson", // The path to the solJson binaries on the filesystem
   vyperRepo: "/tmp/vyper-bin/linux-amd64", // The path to the vyper binaries on the filesystem
-  session: {
+  session: { // deprecated, not part of API v2
     secret: process.env.SESSION_SECRET || "CHANGE_ME", // The secret used to sign the session cookie
     maxAge: 12 * 60 * 60 * 1000, // The maximum age of the session in milliseconds
     secure: false,
     // Where to save session data.
 Options: "memory" | "database"
     // - "memory": Sessions stored in server memory.
 Only use for testing/local development.
     // Sessions are lost when server restarts.
     // - "database": Sessions stored in PostgreSQL.
 Recommended for production.
     // Requires database setup (see Database section) and uses the `session` table.
     storeType: "memory",
   },
   // If true, downloads all production version compilers and saves them.